MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Storage and databases aren't mutually exclusive.
 Both services can work together, especially with well-defined hot, warm, and cold analytics paths.
 Azure Data Explorer and databases are commonly used for hot and warm path scenarios.

 For Azure Storage, it's also important to consider data lifecycle factors like access frequency, retention requirements, and backup.
-Azure Storage lets you to define the data lifecycle and automate the process of moving data from the hot tier to other tiers, which reduces long-term storage costs.
+Azure Storage helps you define the data lifecycle and automate the process of moving data from the hot tier to other tiers, which reduces long-term storage costs.
 For more information, see [Configure a lifecycle management policy](/azure/storage/blobs/lifecycle-management-policy-configure).

 ### Database solutions